jvalamis/agents/architecture.md

    - Initial product vision and goals
    - High-level requirements
    - Business objectives
-   - **The PO agent uses either Ollama or HuggingFace as the LLM backend (configurable via config.json) to generate a structured modernization plan for the PM agent.**
+   - **The PO agent uses either Ollama or HuggingFace as the LLM backend to generate a structured modernization plan**

 2. **Project Manager to Product Owner**